vrpst/progII/README.md

 - Run the webpage as you normally would

 ## Alternative to transpiling each file
-To set up tsc to automatically compile updated .ts files in "scrips", run "tsc -w"
+To set up tsc to automatically compile updated .ts files in "scripts", run "tsc -w"